-Service Signs.
-These signs are square or rectangular and are blue with white letters or symbols.
+SERVICE SIGNS are square or rectangular and are blue with white letters or symbols.
 They show the location of various services like rest areas, gas stations, campgrounds or hospitals.
 Some disabled signs are white with green letters and the backgrounds on symbols are blue.

-Route Signs.
-The shape and color of route number signs indicate the type of roadway: interstate, U.S., state, city or county road.
+The shape and color of ROUTE NUMBER SIGNS indicate the type of roadway: Interstate, U.S., state, city or county road.
 When planning a trip, use a road map to determine your route.
 During the trip, follow the route signs to help you get to your destination.